Oil Separation System

 When fluid enters a two-phase or three-phase separator, separation begins naturally due to the different specific gravities of the elements.
 A heater treater, as the name implies, introduces heat in order to accelerate this separation process.

-Heater Treaters contain an internal firetube, which uses supply gas to heat the produced fluid inside the vessel.
-They use a low pressure control valve to regulate the temperature of the fluid.
+A heater treaters houses an internal firetube, which uses supply gas to heat the produced fluid inside the vessel.
+Producers often use a low pressure control valve to regulate the temperature of the fluid.
 Heater treaters come in horizontal or vertical orientations.